 Most of the beach is lined up by five-star resorts, but if you don’t want to stay in these resorts, you can go to one of the public beaches.
 They charge an entrance fee from 8-20 JOD per person.
 However, I’ve read mixed reviews about the public beaches as it tends to be dirty and the facilities are not great.
 If you are only planning to stay for a few hours, then the public beach is probably ok, but if you’re planning to stay for an entire day, then booking a resort might be your best bet.

 Whichever option you choose, here are some tips and what to expect at the dead sea:

 - The feeling of floating on the ocean was a strange feeling, but great!
-You don’t have to try very hard to stay afloat and it feels like you are lying on top of a pool
+You don’t have to try very hard to stay afloat and it feels like you are lying on top of pool

 - You probably won’t be staying in the water too long, since the water is extremely salty.
 For me, I found that my skin started getting tingly and itchy after about 5 minutes.

 - If you are at the resort, they might have the dead sea mud ready for you to apply to your skin.
 Try this!
-The minerals contained in the mud is supposed to be very beneficial for your skin.
+The minerals contained in the mud are supposed to be very beneficial for your skin.

 - Wash off right after you get out before using the towels, or else you’ll find salt in your towel later on.

 I stayed at Kempinski Ishtar Dead Sea, which was such an amazing (and massive!) resort.
 There are multiple pools, luxurious spas, and a private section to the dead sea just for resort guests.
 And of course, their facilities are top-notch.
 It was so well worth it!

 From the Dead Sea, continue your way down south.
 We made a slight detour into the mountains to visit Dana Biosphere Reserve, Jordan’s biggest nature reserve at 308 square kilometers.
 Dana stands out as it houses a large diversity of plants, birds, and mammals.